BenGilbert98/Interview_Questions/README.md

 ## Sprint
 A sprint is a period of time within a scrum where the team will work to complete a specified amount of work set by the scrum master.
 The purpose of a sprint is to help the team ship better software to the users.

+## Personas
+Personas are detailed, synthetic biographies of fictitious users of the future product and are used to represent certain categories of people who might be using your product.
+They provide designers and developers with an anchor for justifying design choices and help weight certain decisions towards the target demographics.

 # SQL questions
 ## What is a foreign key?
 A foreign key is a key which refers to the primary key of another table and is often used to link two tables together.